Types of Property Liens in Texas & What You Should Know

 • Statutory Lien - A statutory lien is one that is granted by a state or federal law.
 A mechanic’s lien, an IRS lien, or a property tax lien are the most common types of statutory liens.

 • Judicial Lien - A judicial lien occurs when a court grants a creditor a stake in a debtor’s property after a court judgment.
 These liens arise from a wide variety of circumstances that could have landed you in court and are not limited to real estate – they could even include money.
-A judicial lien could be used to collect child support, for example, or to secure compensation for an injured party if you caused him or her harm through negligence.
+For example,as judicial lien could be used to collect child support or to secure compensation for an injured party if you caused them harm through negligence.

 Texas%20Property%20Liens.png